 Please feel free to comment below and share how you handle this question.

 Do you want to know another reason you might not feel confident as an actor?
 Because you subconsciously know that you haven't built a foundation that can withstand career growth.

 PIN THIS POST:

 Rejection sucks, but it's part of our lives as actors.
-The sooner we learn to deal with it, the sooner we can start building a kick-butt personal brand.
-Amid all of the confidence exercises for actors, there's one fact that helps me get over my nerves.
+Amid all of the confidence exercises for actors, there's one thing that helps me get over my nerves.